HewlettPackard/OpenShift-on-SimpliVity/README.md

 ## **Prepare to run the playbooks**

+### Configure the playbooks

-Copy group_vars/all/vars.yml.sample to group_vars/all/vars.yml
+- Copy group_vars/all/vars.yml.sample to group_vars/all/vars.yml

-Edit vars.yml to match your environment (more details can be found [here](#vars_yml)
+- Edit vars.yml to match your environment.
+More details can be found [here](#vars_yml)

-Copy group_vars/all/vault.yml.sample to group_vars/all/vault.yml
+- Copy group_vars/all/vault.yml.sample to group_vars/all/vault.yml

-Edit vault.yml to match your environment (more details can be found [here](#vault-yml)
+- Edit vault.yml to match your environment.
+More details can be found [here](#vault-yml)

 **Note**: you don’t need to edit the group files.

+### Create your inventory

 Make a copy of hosts.sample (name the copy **hosts**) and make the modification needed to match your environment:

-- use unique names in the vcenter environment, recommended VM names in the form xxx-master0, xxx-lb1 etc (avoid underscores in names)
+- use unique names in the vcenter environment, recommended VM names in the form xxx-master0, xxx-lb1 etc, where xxx is the name of your cluster.

+  **note:** underscores (_) are not valid characters in hostnames

 - use your own IP addresses and not those coming from the sample file

-- verify that the IP addresses you allocate to the OCP VMs are inside the **dhcp_scope** you defined in **group_vars/all/vars.yml**
+- verify that the IP addresses you allocate to the OCP VMs are inside the **dhcp_scope** you define in **group_vars/all/vars.yml**

 - only configure one machine in the infrastructure group.
 If you configure two machines, you will end up having two DHCP servers on your VLAN (future rev will implement ISC DHCP failover)

 - only configure one machine in the loadbalancer group.
 Future rev will implement 2 LBs and virtual IPs (similar to what we have done for Docker EE)

+- Load balancers need to have two IP addresses.
+One on the internal network designated b**y vm_portgroup** in group_vars/all/vars.yml  and specified with the ansible_host variable.
+A second one for the frontend network designated by **frontend_ipaddr** in the inventor. frontend_ipaddr should be specified in CIDR notation (for example 10.10.174.165/22).